In a Nutshell:

 Check Latest Price

-Is your mobility issue keeping you from enjoying the great outdoors the way you once did?
+Is your mobility issue keeping you from enjoying the great outdoors like you once did?
 Are you ready to take your life back?
 Are you looking for a masterfully-engineered, go-anywhere wheelchair to help you do that?

-If you answered yes to any of those questions, then you’re going to love this review.
+If you answered yes to any of those questions, you’ll love this review.

 The GRIT Freedom Chair is a breed apart.
 Designed by the folks at MIT, this chair has it all, and even better, it can take you just about any place you’d care to go.
 Best of all, it’s surprisingly modestly priced!

 Recently, we conducted a roundup of the best all-terrain wheelchairs on the market today, and the Freedom Chair placed a solid second in its class.
-The only reason it didn’t place first was the fact top honors went to a chair functionally similar to the GRIT, but hand-built.
+It didn’t place first because top honors went to a chair functionally similar to the GRIT but hand-built.

-Our first-place winner though is vastly more expensive, and the reality is that not everyone wants or needs a totally custom chair.
-If you don’t, then this is probably the chair you’ve been looking for.
+Our first-place winner, though, is vastly more expensive.
+The reality is that not everyone wants or needs a totally custom chair.
+If you don’t, this is probably the chair you’ve been looking for.

-In the sections that follow, we’ll give you the inside scoop on everything the GRIT has to offer.
+In the following sections, we’ll give you the inside scoop on everything the GRIT offers.
 We’d also be happy to tell you about its weaknesses, but in our view, it doesn’t have any.
-If you’re intrigued, keep reading and let’s see what this model can do!
+If intrigued, keep reading and see what this model can do!

 Ready for anything.
-That’s the phrase that will probably come to mind the first time you see one of these chairs.
+That phrase will probably come to mind the first time you see one of these chairs.

-Even at a glance, you can tell there’s something different about the GRIT.
-For one thing, it sports a three-wheel, trike design, with one small wheel in the front and two large wheels on either side of the seat.
+Even at a glance, you can tell there’s something different about GRIT wheelchairs.
+For one thing, it sports a three-wheel trike design, with one small wheel in the front and two large wheels on either side of the seat.

 The other thing you’ll notice right off the bat is the fact that it’s got levers sticking up on both sides of the seat, a thing you don’t see on conventionally designed wheelchairs, and as you’ll see, those levers are where most of the magic happens.